RaghavanSS2k20/GRADETHEM/README.md

 # GRADETHEM

-This is a basic **Flask application** that was build to understand the core concepts of flask and its libraries.
+This is a basic **Flask application** that was build to understand the core concepts of flask and assosiated libraries.

 ## Concepts used